-- Other operating costs, have been well controlled, particularly as a result of our commercial team's focus and with Group-wide a focus on central cost control.
-The risks posed by the wider economy, particularly around food inflation and energy costs, have been successfully mitigated to date and for as far into 2023 (and for certain costs lines the start of 2024) as has been possible. - An exercise to 'right size' our central support costs (completed in conjunction with a fully holistic review of how all of our teams and processes work) is now materially complete and will result in significant cost savings during Q4 2023 and Q1 2024 ensuring our cost base is commensurate with the expected reduction in the Group's estate size. - Whilst financial performance is driven by occupancy, fees and agency usage, maintaining care quality is essential in ensuring a stable platform.
+- Other operating costs have been well controlled with Group-wide focus on cost control and efficient systems and processes.
+The risks posed by the wider economy, particularly around food inflation and energy costs have been successfully mitigated to date as far as possible. - An exercise to 'right size' our central support costs (completed in conjunction with a holistic review of how all of our teams and processes work) is now materially complete and will result in further cost savings in Q1 2024, ensuring our cost base is commensurate with the reduction in the Group's estate size. - Whilst financial performance is driven by occupancy, fees and agency usage, maintaining care quality is essential in ensuring a stable platform and the Group has an ongoing strategic initiative to deliver excellent care quality and has seen the Group's external care quality ratings improve during 2023.